11BelowStudio/EpicGamerMoment-TheGame/JAR file version you can download to run yourself/epic_gamer_moment___the_game__nov_2019__jar/README.txt

     and yeah the code quality got really bad towards the end of the development, oh well

     and uhh yeah have fun (if that is, in fact, possible) bye

-    and no, this does not fulfill the brief for the CE203 assignment anyway